VixenLights/web.vixenlights.com/content/en/docs/usage/sequencer/sequencer-basics/effect-editor/inline-gradient-editor.md

 * To invoke the full (old) gradient editor, simply double click on the gradient control.
 * When a gradient is linked to a library gradient, a link icon will appear over the gradient control and no nodes will be shown.

+A linked Color Gradient denoted by the chain link in the upper left corner.
 ![Inline Curve Editor](/images/docs/usage/effect-editor/inline-gradient-editor/LinkedInlineGradient-300x48.png)

 You will not be able to edit the linked gradient in the effect editor pane.
-Double clicking the gradient control will allow you to link or unlink or edit the library gradient.
+Double clicking the gradient control will allow you to link or unlink the library gradient.
+Once it is unlinked, you can edit it in the inline editor or the larger Color Gradient dialog.

+[1]: {{< ref color-gradients >}}